Skip to main content

 Check cross-table consistency.

 Individual table validation is necessary but not sufficient.
-The six tables need to tell a consistent story.
+The five tables need to tell a consistent story.
 Favorable decisions need matching effectuations.
 Denied ODs with appeals need matching RECON records.

 Don't forget your delegates.